 You and your partner won’t be the only ones standing up at the altar on your wedding day.
-Your wedding party—bridesmaids, groomsmen, flower girls, and ring bearers—will be up there, too, supporting the two of you as you exchange your vows.
+Your bridal party will be up there, too, supporting the two of you as you exchange your vows.
 That part may be easy enough, but deciding who gets a spot on the team?
 Not so much.

 We’ve rounded up the answers to 11 major questions that might be running through your mind to help you narrow down that list of VIPs.